Queen's Own Yeomanry

-The Queen's Own Yeomanry (QOY) is one of the Army Reserve light armoured reconnaissance regiments.
+The Queen's Own Yeomanry (QOY) is a reserve light cavalry reconnaissance regiment of the British Army.
+The regiment is part of the 19th Brigade, which was reactivated in 2022.
+The regimental headquarters is at Fenham Barracks, Newcastle, with squadrons in York, Wigan, Chester and Newcastle.

 History

 The Queens Own Yeomanry was initially formed on 1 April 1971 as the 2nd Armoured Car Regiment from five of the yeomanry units across the North and Middle of England and South West Scotland.
 During the Cold War The Queen's Own Yeomanry was a British Army of the Rhine Regiment with an Armoured Reconnaissance role in Germany.
 With the Strategic Defence Review in 1999 the geographical locations of the regiment changed to encompass East Scotland and Northern Ireland.
 Soldiers from the regiment have served both in Iraq and Afghanistan.

 Under Army 2020, three squadrons transferred to the Scottish and North Irish Yeomanry and it gained two squadrons from the Royal Mercian and Lancastrian Yeomanry.
-The unit is paired with the Light Dragoons and uses the Jackal 1.
+The unit is paired with the Light Dragoons and uses the Jackal.

 Recruitment

 The regiment recruits its soldiers mainly from the following counties: Yorkshire, Tyne and Wear, County Durham, Lancashire, Cheshire, Northumberland and Merseyside.